Para (PARA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Para Historical Price

-According to the latest data gathered on Para live price page, the current price of Para is 0USD.
-The circulating supply of Para(PARA) is 36.19B PARA , giving it a market capitalization of $252.82K.
+According to the latest data gathered on Para live price page, the current price of Para is 0.00000713USD.
+The circulating supply of Para(PARA) is 36.19B PARA , giving it a market capitalization of $257.88K.

 - 24-hour0.00%$ --$ --$ --